What alternatives to animated GIF are there?

 In short, as of 2025, APNG, WebP, and AVIF are all viable alternatives to GIF.
 While they are not quite as universally supported in image viewers and editors, they are supported by nearly all major web browsers and offer significantly better compression, image quality, and transparency support.

-MNG, FLIF, and JPEG XL currently have very limited support and are therefore not practical for general use on the web.
+MNG, FLIF and JPEG XL currently have very limited support and are therefore not practical for general use on the web.

 GIF Graphics Interchange Format

 GIF is the oldest and simplest image format still commonly used on the web.
 Despite its limited color palette (256 colors per frame), lack of alpha transparency, and relatively large file sizes, it remains widely used nearly 40 years after its introduction.
 It is still the only animated image format supported by virtually all web browsers, image editors, and image viewers.
+Learn more about GIF's history and technical details in our What is GIF? article.

 This longevity is largely due to the lack of a single, universally accepted replacement.
 Multiple competing animated image formats exist, along with ongoing debate about whether animation should instead be handled exclusively by video formats.
 For many years, support for alternative formats was fragmented.
 Nevertheless, in recent years browser support for APNG, WebP, and AVIF has improved significantly, making them all increasingly viable alternatives to GIF.